ivanpierre/lambda-ws-c/README.md

 do it with an old BASIC... but some would say, it's not idiomatically correct... poor guy... probably not a BASIC programmer :D But yes, it can become an awful boilerplate nobody would like to manage.

+## How to figure out ?

-So to have a proof of concept the better is to try to implement some different paradigms with the same AST library.
+So to have a proof of concept, the better way is to try to implement some different paradigms with the same AST library.

 I so choose :

 - Clojure - like. functional, dynamically typed, immutable.
 - BASIC - original non structured, spaghetti, stateful, line based language.
 - Java - like. object, structured, statically typed.

+Clearly separating the stuff better the implementation problems will arise.
+If I have to update the library to implement my language means or I don't know how to use it, or there is a paradigm that is not manageable by my AST.

 ## So what ?